Diff'rent Strokes: Seasons 5–6 (1982–84)

-Midway through the sixth season, Plato became pregnant and approached the producers of the show to include her pregnancy.
-Initially they agreed to add it, but they later decided not to (although a previous episode, the third season's "Little Mother", had tackled a similar theme, when Kimberly's friend falls pregnant and, due to a misunderstanding, it is thought that Kimberly is pregnant).
+Midway through the sixth season, Plato became pregnant with her first child, and approached the producers of the show to incorporate her pregnancy into Kimberly's plotline.
+Initially they agreed to add to Plato's suggestion, but later reversed course.
+(Incidentally, a Season 3 episode, "Little Mother", had tackled a similar theme, involving a friend of Kimberly who discovers she is pregnant and, because of a misunderstanding, the rest of the family is led to think that Kimberly is pregnant before finding out the truth.)
 Plato's publicized brushes with substance abuse contributed to this decision, resulting in her dismissal from the series at the end of the sixth season.

-By this time while still pulling in reasonable viewing figures, ratings were beginning to fall, so producers decided to add several new characters to the cast to freshen the series up and open up future storylines.
-Dixie Carter and Danny Cooksey portrayed recently divorced television aerobics instructor Margaret "Maggie" McKinney and her son Sam.
+Although still pulling in reasonable viewing figures by this time, ratings were beginning to fall, so producers decided to add several new characters to the cast to freshen the series up and open up future storylines.
+Dixie Carter and Danny Cooksey were cast to portray recently divorced television aerobics instructor Margaret "Maggie" McKinney and her son Sam, respectively.
 Carter was introduced midway into the sixth season (in the episode "Drummond's Lady"); after she abruptly left for California, Drummond and the family took off after her, in the two-part story "Hooray for Hollywood", a storyline that also introduced Sam, Maggie's son from her previous marriage.
-Phillip proposed to Maggie and they married, in the episode "The Wedding", first broadcast February 25, 1984.
+Phillip proposed to Maggie, and they married in the episode "The Wedding" (first broadcast on February 25, 1984).
 Several past characters attended the wedding ceremony, including Aunt Sophia, Adelaide, and Mrs. Garrett.

 Season 7 (1984–85)

-In the seventh season, Carter and Cooksey were added to the opening credits (with Carter getting special "and" billing, last in the order) and many new areas and ideas were explored, as viewers now got to see Philip as a happily married man.
+For the seventh season, Carter and Cooksey were added to the opening credits (with Carter getting special "and" billing, last in the order) and many new areas and ideas were explored, as viewers now got to see Philip as a happily married man.

 Due to Plato's pregnancy and publicized substance abuse issues, she had been dropped from the regular cast at the end of the previous season.
 Kimberly was written out of the show with the explanation that she moved to Paris to study for a couple of years, but returned as a guest star for the season finale "A Special Friend", after Plato gave birth.

 Since there was a new fresh-faced kid in the house with Sam, Arnold now had his own little sidekick and was happy to be a "big brother" for a change.
-With Willis dropped into the background slightly, this new brotherly duo took center stage for many storylines.
+With Willis shifted into the background slightly, this new brotherly duo took center stage for many storylines.
 In the season, Bridges continued as a main cast member, but was absent in several episodes.
 Additionally, stories focusing on Arnold's school life, which had featured occasionally in many previous seasons, were delved into much more.
-The ratings did not improve, sinking further over the course of the season.

 Season 8 (1985–86)

-The introduction of Maggie and Sam had not boosted ratings, and in the spring of 1985, in the face of sagging ratings, NBC cancelled Diff'rent Strokes.
-But ABC picked up the series for an eighth season, airing it on Friday nights.
-With this move, the show's recognizable opening credits theme song was rerecorded, updating it into a then-more modern pop style.